Can a Process Server Leave Papers at Your Door in New Jersey? A Comprehensive Guide

 3. Competent Resident: An adult (over 14 in New Jersey) who reliably answers the door must accept the papers on behalf of the defendant.

-Step-by-Step: How Substitute Service (Door Drop) Works in NJ
+Step-by-Step: How Substitute Service Works in NJ

 1. Identify Defendant’s Usual Place of Abode